CaptainZidgel/degroot-sort/README.md

 # Sort Demo Files
+I created this for my own uses and it now works.
+If I were to try and keep going to make this a user friendly, useful utility, I would go crazy and the code would spiral into spaghetti.
+I do not intend to support this any more - except for potentially supporting new event storage types.
+I do not recommend using this unless you really understand what you're doing.

 ## Dependencies
 Almost all dependencies are standard library (use python3):  \
 `io, sys, re, json, struct, os`  \
 The exception is:  \
 tkinter - If you wish to use the UI.
 But if you mess around with the code enough, it won't be hard to ignore ui.py and write this as a command line tool.  \
-vserv (included) - If you wish to parse a json file of valve server ranges into an alias group, you'll need this, but you can delete it with no consequences.
-Code has contingencies to avoid erroring if you remove this.  \
+vserv (included) - If you wish to parse a json file of valve server ranges (not included) into an alias group, you'll need this, but you can delete it with no consequences.
+Code has contingencies to avoid erroring if you remove this.
-Executables coming SoonTM

 ## File requirements
 See Usage.